 Generally technical marketing is done in a high tech industry but it is becoming commonplace in fields not considered high tech.
 Businesses such as oil, gas, manufacturing are using more intricate product that are integrating tech.
 For example, the process industry is pushing the Industrial Internet of Things (IIoT).
 IIoT is being adopted so that instruments that were once siloed at a facility, are on their own Intranet relaying real time information for maintenance and monitoring.

 Technical marketing supports customers and businesses who need to get information on the ever-growing complex tech market.
 Each aspect of a marketing plan can contain technical writing.
 Marketing automation, for example, can consist of email blasts and educational or nurturing drip campaigns that are used to deliver technical newsletters and key targeted technical information to customers who already have considerable knowledge in their field.

 Social media can be used to deliver all sorts of technical content such as instructional videos, technical blog posts, and problem solvers to a wider audience.
 Inbound marketing opportunities can be created with useful technical examples, such as procedures or processes, posted on a company’s website with links to products to help solve a need.

-Lu Kondor has worked as a technical writer for more than 20 years for major corporations.
-She has a Doctorate in Business Management and has worked in a large variety of organizations including entertainment, software, electric utility, manufacturing, oil and gas, chemical, and nuclear process industries.
-She is an adjunct lecturer in Advanced Technical Writing as well as Information Design for more than 14 years.
+Lu Kondor has worked as a technical writer for more than 20 years at major corporations.
+She has a Doctorate in Business Management and has created a large variety of documents, videos, and copy for organizations in entertainment, software, public utilities, manufacturing, oil and gas, chemical, B2B, consumer-based products, and the nuclear process industries.
+She is an adjunct lecturer in Advanced Technical Writing as well as Information Design for more than 16 years.